evry-ace/iskaribot/README.md

 - Verify token set to the same value as in your local `.env` file.
 - Tick 'posts' to enable the webhook to be 'triggered when a post is added, updated or deleted in a group'.

-### Configure Slack
+### Configuring Slack

 In Slack, configure a webhook.
 Add the webhook url to an environment variable ´SLACK_URL´.
-This URL will be used to post
+This URL will be the endpoint used by Iskaribot to post messages to Slack.

 ## Deployment

-TODO: Dockerfile to build container image for deployment.
+TODO: Dockerfile to build container image for deployment, one for each platform.

 ## API documentation